-Well, as you recall, last year I did a Sierra retrospective and apparently you all loved it.
-So, this year I decided to do something different: I did a pool for which retro studio closed by EA (just to remind everyone that EA now stands for Eldritch Abomination) would you like to see a retrospective from, and you all chose Bullfrog.
-So, this year’s Retro Developer Month is dedicated to British iconic developer studio Bullfrog.
+Well, as you recall, last year I did a Sierra retrospective and apparently, you all loved it.
+So, this year I decided to do something different: I did a pool for which retro studio closed by EA (just to remind everyone that EA now stands for Eldritch Abomination) would you like to see a retrospective from and you all chose Bullfrog.
+So, this year’s Retro Developer Month has dedicated to British iconic developer studio Bullfrog.

 A very ingenious tadpole.

 Bullfrog was originally founded as Taurus Impact Systems (AKA Taurus Software) around 1982 by Peter Molyneux and Les Edgar.
 They met each other at a software shop that year and Molyneux (who was selling baked beans to the Middle East back then), jumped at the opportunity to make computer software.

 But some time later, Taurus was contacted by Commodore Europe, who wanted to hire Molyneux and Edgar to make a database program and they would provide as many Amiga computers as needed for the task.
 Molyneux noticed that Commodore mistook them for another company called Torus but accepted the task anyway, confident in his own programming abilities (and because he really wanted those Amiga computers).

 Struggling, Molyneux was able to finish his database program (called Acquisition) and presented it at a software show in Germany, where it ended winning the “Product of the Year” award.
 The success of Acquisition (along with another program called X-CAD) provided enough money for Taurus to keep their doors open, but Molyneux, after seeing the Amiga’s potential for gaming, approached his partner for a change in direction for Taurus.